Fantasy Town Name Generator

 FAQ

-What are good Fantasy City names?
+What are good Fantasy Town names?

-How are Fantasy City names created?
+How are Fantasy Town names created?

 They are built from local syllable pools and lore snippets.